 No matter where you work, creative leaders are called upon to inspire success in others.
 Discover six of the most inspirational leadership styles and then ask yourself: Which one am I?

-In the work place, we expect leaders to be ethical, influential and diligent.
-They must excel in their specific roles while also bringing out the best work in others, ensuring their teams have the resources and support to succeed.
+In the workplace, we expect leaders to be ethical, influential and diligent.
+They must excel in their specific roles while also bringing out the best in others, ensuring their creative teams have the resources and support to succeed.
 We call this managing.
 However, exceptional creative leaders do more than simply manage.
-They challenge and inspire, making others want to do better and be better.
+They challenge, mentor and inspire, making others want to do better and be better.

 Creative leaders aren't one size fits all.
 That's part of the beauty of the following inspirational leadership styles – they prove that there's something about most management approaches that can inspire greatness in others.
 And isn't that the definition of leadership?